-Corrie Falcon is in her fourth season as women's head coach of the UC San Diego swimming and diving program in 2014-15.
+Corrie Falcon is in her fifth season as women's head coach of the UC San Diego swimming and diving program in 2015-16.

 A two-time U.S. national champion and a two-year team captain at USC, Falcon was named the head coach of the Triton women on Aug.
 25, 2011.
 She had been an assistant coach at UCSD for the previous four seasons since 2007.

 Falcon has served as the recruiting coordinator for both the men and women's teams and as the director of UCSD swimming camps and clinics.
 She coached former Triton standout Alex Henley, who won three NCAA titles (400 IM in 2010, 200 butterfly in 2010 and 2011) and holds seven school records.

 Since Falcon's arrival, Tritons have won 17 national crowns, broken two NCAA Division II and over 47 school records, produced 121 All-America performances and earned more than 77 conference titles.

 In 2014-15 Falcon guided the Triton men and women each to a seventh consecutive Pacific Collegiate Swimming and Diving Conference (PCSC) title.

 In 2011-12, the Triton women posted a third-place NCAA finish for the fourth year in succession and 10th time in 12 appearances at the Division II event.
 The UCSD men also took a fourth PCSC crown in as many seasons before turning in a second straight national runner-up effort.